[UPDATED] COVID-19: Screening and Testing Best Practices

 Use cases for diagnostic testing include testing people exhibiting symptoms, testing people who have been exposed to a suspected or confirmed case of COVID-19, and contact tracing efforts.

 Surveillance testing is not linked to a specific person and is used to monitor a community or population for an outbreak or prevalence of disease.
 This can be done through testing a portion of the population as a sample.
 An example of surveillance testing is wastewater testing.

 During these challenging times, having a plan is crucial as you navigate the immediate and future needs of your workforce and their families.
 Even more important is having a trusted partner who can guide you through the process.

 Premise Health is committed to protecting and promoting the health and safety of team members, members, and their families.
-As the COVID-19 outbreak evolves, our teams can play a critical role in reinforcing the country’s healthcare infrastructure.
+As the COVID-19 pandemic evolves, our teams can play a critical role in reinforcing the country’s healthcare infrastructure.
 By delivering care through a virtual first approach at our health centers and pharmacies, we can alleviate the burden on community resources and provide continued access to high-quality healthcare.
-And by delivering mass screenings and testing programs, we can facilitate a quicker, safer return to normal for businesses and workers, leading to a faster, more sustainable health and economic recovery.
+And by delivering vaccinations, mass screenings, and diagnostic testing, we can facilitate a quicker, safer return to normal for businesses and workers, leading to a faster, more sustainable health and economic recovery.

-From pandemic preparation and screening to response and return to the workplace, we can help your organization strategically navigate this unprecedented and challenging time.
+From pandemic preparation and screening to vaccination efforts and return to the workplace, we can help your organization strategically navigate this unprecedented and challenging time.